otrv4/otrv4/otrv4.md

 To verify an Identity message:

+1. Verify if the message type is identity (0x08).
+2. Verify protocol version on message.
-1. Validate the User Profile.
+3. Validate the User Profile.
-2. Verify that the point `Y` received is on curve Ed448.
+4. Verify that the point `Y` received is on curve Ed448.
 See [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
-3. Verify that the DH public key `B` is from the correct group.
+5. Verify that the DH public key `B` is from the correct group.
 See [Verifying that an integer is in the DH group](#verifying-that-an-integer-is-in-the-dh-group) section for details.